-- 1. follows the QCA's guidance in terms of the assessment of the independence of, and the number of independent non-executive directors; - 2. operates an audit committee in line with NI 52-110, which sets forth rules applicable to the audit committees of reporting issuers in Canada; - established the Remuneration Committee which operates in accordance with the QCA Code (and, where appropriate, the Remuneration Committee Guide published by the QCA); - 4. considers the principles of the QCA Code on matters of nomination and succession in addition to its board and executive officer diversity policy and guidelines for the composition of the board of directors (see "Nomination of Directors", "Diversity" and "Board and Executive Officer Diversity Policy" for more information); and - 5. put in place Letters of Appointment for its chairman and non-executive directors which follow the general principles in the QCA Code on the roles and responsibilities of non-executive directors.
+- 1. follows the QCA's guidance in terms of the assessment of the independence of, and the number of independent non-executive directors; - 2. operates an audit committee in line with NI 52-110, which sets forth rules applicable to the audit committees of reporting issuers in Canada; - established the Remuneration Committee which operates in accordance with the QCA Code (and, where appropriate, the Remuneration Committee Guide published by the QCA); - considers the principles of the QCA Code on matters of nomination and succession in addition to its board and executive officer diversity policy and guidelines for the composition of the board of directors (see "Nomination of Directors", "Diversity" and "Board and Executive Officer Diversity Policy" for more information); and - 5. put in place Letters of Appointment for its chairman and non-executive directors which follow the general principles in the QCA Code on the roles and responsibilities of non-executive directors.

 For the purposes of the QCA Code, the Board considers only John F.G.
-McGloin, Stephen Gatley and Samantha Hoe-Richardson to be independent.
-None of the other non-executive directors are considered to be independent under the QCA Code by virtue of the options granted to them.
-In addition, Donald R. Njegovan is not considered independent under the QCA Code as he remains the nominated board representative of Osisko Development, notwithstanding that the latter's right to nominate a director of the Company has ceased.
-Tony Trahar is not considered independent under the QCA Code as he is the nominated board representative of Vision Blue.
+McGloin, Stephen Gatley and Samantha Hoe-Richardson to be independent director nominees.
+None of the other non-executive director nominees are considered to be independent under the QCA Code by virtue of the options granted to them.
+Anthony Trahar is not considered independent under the QCA Code as he is the nominated board representative of Vision Blue Resources.
+James Whiteside is not considered independent under the QCA Code as he is the nominated board representative of NWF.
+Donald R. Njegovan is not considered independent under the QCA Code as he remains the nominated board representative of Osisko Development, notwithstanding that the latter's right to nominate a director of the Company has ceased.
+Mr. Njegovan is not standing for re-election at the Meeting.